You are here

 - You are staying in Denmark for more than 3 months.

 - You have a registration certificate, if you are an EU citizen (Nordic citizens excepted).
+Please note that EU citizens may apply for CPR online before they receive their registration certificate, but must bring the document on the day of registration.
 See How do I get an EU registration certificate?

 - You hold a residence permit, if you are a non-EU citizen.
 See How do I apply for a residence permit?